Introduction to Transformers: an NLP Perspective: Efficient Models

 Since $\Lambda$ is a diagonal matrix, we can efficiently compute $\Lambda^t$ by simply raising all the entries of $\Lambda$ to the $t$-th power.
 We then have a computationally cheaper model, in which

 More detailed discussions of diagonal state-space models in sequence modeling can be found in \citet{gu-etal:2021efficiently}'s work.

-The application of state-space models to Transformer is simple.
+The application of state-space models to Transformers is simple.
 Each self-attention sub-layer is replaced in this case by an SSM sub-layer as described in Eqs. (\ref{eq:ssm-state-equation-discrete}) and (\ref{eq:ssm-output-equation-discrete}).
 As we have seen there is a close relationship between state-space models and both CNNs and RNNs.
 For sequence modeling, we can deal with a sequence of tokens either sequentially as in RNNs, or in parallel as in CNNs.
 This leads to a new paradigm that takes both the sequential view and the parallel view of the sequence modeling problem --- for training, the system operates like CNNs to make use of fast parallel training algorithms; for prediction, the problem is re-cast as a sequential update problem which can be efficiently solved by using RNN-like models.
-It should be noted, however, that state-space models are found to underperform Transformer models for NLP problems, such as language modeling, although they have achieved promising results in several other fields.
-Further refinements are often needed to make them competitive with other widely used sequence models \citep{fu-etal:2022hungry}.

-While the formalism of state-space models is different from those we discussed in this chapter, it provides a general framework of sequence modeling in which the problem can be viewed from either of two different perspectives and we choose different ones for different purposes.
-Several recent sequence models were motivated by this idea, leading to systems exhibiting properties of both parallel training and RNN-style inference \citep{orvieto-etal:2023resurrecting,sun-etal:2023retentive}.
+While the formalism of state-space models is different from that we discussed in this chapter, it provides a unifying framework for sequence modeling.
+By viewing the problem through complementary perspectives (parallel and sequential), we can optimize for different hardware and latency constraints.
+Several recent architectures are motivated by this duality, yielding systems that effectively combine the parallelizability of Transformers with the inference efficiency of RNNs~\citep{orvieto-etal:2023resurrecting,sun-etal:2023retentive}.